peaclab/HPAS/README.md

 HPC Performance Anomaly Suite (HPAS)
 ====================================

 This repository holds the anomaly suite presented in the paper "[HPAS: An HPC Performance Anomaly Suite for Reproducing Performance Variations](https://github.com/peaclab/HPAS/blob/master/docs/ates_icpp19.pdf)"[1].
-HPAS, consists of a set of synthetic anomalies that reproduce common root causes of performance variations in supercomputers:
+It consists of a set of synthetic anomalies that reproduce common root causes of performance variations in supercomputers:

 * CPU contention
 * Cache evictions